NHSDigital/ndr_import/docs/xml-mappings.md

 XML can contain repeating data items/sections, which the column mappings would need to verbosely define.
 XML allows for unlimited repetition, so it would be very hard to have all columns accounted for.

-`NdrImport::XML::Table` only requires each column to appear in the mapping once.
+`NdrImport::Xml::Table` only requires each column to appear in the mapping once.
 It will identify any repeating data item/section xpaths that haven't been accounted for and create appropriate column mappings in memory.

 The logic covers all current use cases; additional features may be needed if more use cases are identified.

 ### `NdrImport::Xml::Table`
-`NdrImport::XML::Table` requires some additional configuration so that the "records" are correctly identified.
+`NdrImport::Xml::Table` requires some additional configuration so that the "records" are correctly identified.

 * `format` - this should always be `xml_table` so that ndr_import knows which handler to use
 * `xml_record_xpath` - this is the xpath - relative to the root - that indicates the start of a new record